 We've been alarmed to read about the decline in honey bees and other pollinators in the U.S. over the past few years.
 We decided that we wanted be one small part of the solution to this problem by creating habitat on our farm for native bees and other insects.
 In 2015 we partnered with the Xerces Society to plant strips of native prairie flowers and grasses around the farm to provide food sources throughout the growing season and nesting habitat.
-We planted two strips in 2015 and will plant four more in 2016.
-Right now they're not much to look at, but if all goes well in a couple years we'll have beautiful strips of blooming prairie all over the farm.
+We planted two strips in 2015 and four more in 2016.
+After a few years getting established, we now have beautiful strips of blooming prairie scattered around the farm.

 Spotted Wing Drosophila (SWD)

 Spotted wing drosophila (SWD) is an invasive fruit fly that appeared in Minnesota in 2012 and on our farm in 2013.
 The fly lays its eggs in ripe fruit.
-In Minnesota, it particularly enjoys raspberries and blueberries and to a lesser extent strawberries and grapes.
-SWD has led to a significant increase in insecticides being sprayed on raspberries and blueberries in Minnesota and across the U.S. We are committed to NOT spraying harmful chemicals on our fruit.
+In Minnesota, it particularly enjoys raspberries, blueberries, strawberries and to a lesser extent grapes.
+SWD has led to a significant increase in insecticides being sprayed on raspberries and blueberries especially in Minnesota and across the U.S. We are committed to NOT spraying harmful chemicals on our fruit.
 Starting in 2014, we began participating in research conducted by Dr. Mary Rogers from the University of Minnesota to monitor fruit fly populations and experiment with methods to protect our berries without spraying harmful chemicals.
 So far Mary has researched netting, different pruning methods to create a less hospitable environment for SWD, and different ground covers in the blueberry rows (mulch, landscape fabric) to see if either inhibits SWD's reproductive cycle.
 Click here for the slides from a presentation that Mary and I gave at the MOSES organic farming conference in 2017.